mejas/UserManagementApplication/README.md

 # UserManagementApplication
-a simple user management application using ddd/oop principles
+A simple user management application which uses TDD as a development paradigm.

+This is also a poor attempt at DDD.

+Developed using Visual Studio 2012 under .NET 4.5